 - Goals: how to measure it and guide your strategy to get to where you want to be.

 - Get your team on the same page.
-They should be aligned with the credit union’s vision, mission, and goals.
+Everyone should be aligned with the credit union’s vision, mission, and goals.

-- Understand trends, scenarios, and situations that might impact the credit union in the next few years.
+- Prepare for the future.
+Understand trends, scenarios, and situations that might impact the credit union in the next few years.

 - Assess solutions.
 Review potential tactics and determine the best ways to accomplish your goals.

-- Develop implementation plans and goals for your team.
+- Solidify your strategy.
+Develop implementation plans and goals for your team.

 The process used to create your credit union’s strategic plan is every bit as important as the plan itself.
 Then, the method for communicating, updating, and re-evaluating it is essential.

 Ultimately, we all have more things we want to do than resources allow.
-We must therefore prioritize and make tough choices so that we can deliver and get to the next level.
+Consequently, it’s important to prioritize and make tough choices that will can deliver and take your credit union to the next level.

 - How did our credit union get here today?

-- Where do we want to go, and what are the Champagne moments we will celebrate when we get there?
+- Where do we want to go, and which milestones will we celebrate?

 - What might get in our way?

-- What resources (people, budget, etc.) will we need to get there?
+- Which resources (people, budget, etc.) will we need to get there?

-Credit Union Strategic Planning Step 1: Gather Inputs
+The Seven Steps to Credit Union Strategic Planning

-In this first stage we want to gather what has worked from the past.
-Any credit union performance data, staff surveys, or member surveys are key.
+In this first stage, gather what worked in the past.
+Compile performance data, staff surveys, member surveys, and more.

-What are the outside factors?
-Community, political, SEG, economic, social, regulatory or technology that you are concerned about?
+Also consider, what are the outside factors?
+Are there any community, political, SEG, economic, social, regulatory, or technological issues to worry about?
 What keeps you up at night?

 Try a SWOT exercise.
 Review your strengths, weaknesses, opportunities, and threats.
-Make sure you know internal and external factors that impact your credit union.
+Make sure you know how all internal and external factors might impact your credit union.

 Why is this important?
 What will the impact be if you get there?